lpassig/coding-blog-boilerplate/posts/pillars-of-well-architected-azure-workloads.md

 ![Azure Well Architected Start](/img/AWA_OpEx.PNG)

-The questions and answers were written to assess most workload.
+ Since the questionaire has several questions and answers that can require certain domain knowlegde be sure you have the right stakeholders available that can answer those questions.
+The assessment was developed to assess most cloud based workload.
 However, they fit best if you have chosen a cloud native architecture.

 ## Results and Recommendations

 After all questions have been answered a result is being created based on your replies.
-Depending on your answers you will end up with a result similar to the one below, rating my overall solution design moderate.
+Depending on your answers you might end up with a result similar to the one below, rating my overall solution design *moderate*.

 ![Azure Well Architected Start](/img/AWA_Recommend.PNG)

-As seen here I might want to check the category of *Performance Efficiency* and *Reliability* to improve my workload.
-By diving deeper into the categories, I get a good overview of actions that improve my solution further.
+As seen in the picture above I might want to check the category of *Performance Efficiency* and *Reliability* to improve my workload further.
+By diving deeper into the categories, I get a good overview of the actions needed to improve my solution.

 ![Azure Well Architected Start](/img/AWA_Improve.PNG)

-The recommended actions link to the Azure Architecture Center documentation that the Well-Architected Framework is a part of.
-Using the action links you can do a more targeted exploring of the content.
+The recommended actions above link to the Azure Architecture Center documentation, since the Well-Architected Framework is a part of this part of the documentation.
+Using the action links you can do a more targeted exploring of the content instead of loosely searching for best practices.

 # Closing
-Visit the Microsoft Azure Well-Architected Framework [Landing page](https://docs.microsoft.com/en-us/azure/architecture/framework/) to explore the content.
+Visit the Microsoft Azure Well-Architected Framework [Landing page](https://docs.microsoft.com/en-us/azure/architecture/framework/) to generally explore the content and learn more about the goal of this framework.

 If you want to assess your workload you can do so by browsing the linke [here](https://docs.microsoft.com/en-us/assessments/?mode=pre-assessment&id=azure-architecture-review), this allows you to only dig into the content that is relevant to you.

-Back in May 2020 at the Microsoft Build, the PM's of the Framework did a deep dive on the *Cost Optimization* pillar.
+Back in May 2020 (at the Microsoft Build conference) the PM's of the Framework did a deep dive on the *Cost Optimization* pillar.
 You can find the recording of this session [here](https://channel9.msdn.com/Events/Build/2020/INT119) !

 If you are in the beginning of your cloud journey try out the [Cloud Journey Tracker](https://docs.microsoft.com/en-us/assessments/?id=cloud-journey-tracker) tool and see what kind of things are missing e.g. in your cloud strategy.